Feral: Genetic pollution

 Animals of domestic origin sometimes can produce fertile hybrids with native, wild animals which leads to genetic pollution (not a clear term itself) in the naturally evolved wild gene pools, many times threatening rare species with extinction.
-Cases include the mallard duck, wild boar, the rock dove or pigeon, the red junglefowl (Gallus gallus) (ancestor of all chickens), carp, and more recently salmon.
+Cases include the mallard duck, wild boar, the rock dove or pigeon, the red junglefowl (Gallus gallus) (ancestor of all chickens), European wildcat, carp, and more recently salmon.
 Other examples of genetic swamping lie in the breeding history of dingoes.
 Dingoes are wild true dogs that will interbreed with dogs of other origins, thus leading to the proliferation of dingo hybrids and the possibility of the extinction of pure wild dingoes.
 Researches in Scotland have remarked on a similar phenomenon of the genetic mixing of feral domestic cats and their wild counterparts.

 Economic harm

 Feral animals compete with domestic livestock, and may degrade fences, water sources, and vegetation (by overgrazing or introducing seeds of invasive plants).
-Although hotly disputed, some cite as an example the competition between feral horses and cattle in the western United States.
+Although hotly disputed, American Wild Horse Conservation cites as an example the competition between feral horses and cattle in the western United States.
 Another example is of goats competing with cattle in Australia, or goats that degrade trees and vegetation in environmentally-stressed regions of Africa.
 Accidental crossbreeding by feral animals may result in harm to breeding programs of pedigreed animals; their presence may also excite domestic animals and push them to escape.
 Feral populations can also pass on transmissible infections to domestic herds.
 Loss to farmers by aggressive feral dog population is common in India.